Hand picking the lumber is the beginning of every deck we build. We

 ledger board).
 It must be bolted and flashed correctly.
 Next the flooring is laid down,

-This is where the shop quality really shows.
+This is where the shop quality really shows and the attention to details make

 The final step and often overlooked is the finishing of